ankjain004/Data_Visualization_Project/README.md

+# Udacity : Data Visualization Project

-# Data_Visualization_Project
+# Project Overview

+Objective of this project to apply Data analysis skills along with data visaulization and prepare/publish analysis into dashboard or story format.
-## US Census Demographic Data is being used for Data analysis and visualization to showcase findings around Transportation system.
+US Census Demographic Data is being used for Data analysis and visualization to showcase various findings and pictorical presentation.

+# Source of DataSet

+Downloded data from Udacity material.

+# Area of Analysis.

-1 .
-Which states have the best transportation?
+1 . **Transportation System**

 Certainly this is very subjective questions and need to assess lots of factors to conclude but in Dataset, we have following columns related with transportation so we will use them to make some analysis.